2 Markov Decision Processes

 tidy_mdp_inf = tidy_mdp._replace(H=float("inf"), gamma=0.95)

-Exercise 1.8 Which of the policies in Example 1.4 (policies in the tidying MDP) are stationary?
+Exercise 2.6 (Stationary policy examples) Which of the policies in ex.
+2.4 (policies in the tidying MDP) are stationary?

-Exercise 1.9 (Time-independent) Heuristically speaking, why does it no longer matter which time step we condition on when defining the value function?
+Exercise 2.7 (Time-independent) Note that we add up the rewards starting from time \(0\), whereas in the finite-horizon case, we needed to explicitly add the rewards from time \(h\) onwards.
+Heuristically speaking, why does it no longer matter which time step we start on when defining the value function?
+Refer back to the Markov property (def.
+2.5).

 \[ \|f(x) - f(y)\| \le \gamma \|x - y\| \]